Modified Gross Leases & Base Year Stops: How Tenants Get Surprised

 - whether they are reconciled separately

-Insurance clause risk overview: /blog/insurance-deductibles.
+Insurance clause risk overview: insurance deductibles in commercial leases.

 5) Reconciliation timing is vague